 Cookies are one of my favorite things to make.
 And eat.
 Of course, since going gluten-free and figuring out that I have candida, the only options for me now are healthy cookies, and grain-free cookies and sugar-free cookies are even better.

-We've been trying to limit our intake of sweets in general around here, but I still take joy making healthy delicious treats for my family and friends.
+We’ve been trying to limit our intake of sweets in general around here, but I still take joy in making healthy delicious treats for my family and friends.

 And these Chocolate Chunk Coconut Macadamia cookies are a fabulous addition to my Healthy Recipe Repertoire.
 Some of our favorite cookies are – Pumpkin Snickerdoodles, Soft Pumpkin Cookies, and while they aren’t really cookies, we love these Almond Joy Bars and Coconut Delights.

 In case you haven’t noticed, there is a lot of controversy on the internet now about eating grains.